khachapuris/clic/MANUAL.md

 ### Angles

 1. Angles are a subset of quantities
-2. To type in an angle type in a number followed by an angle unit (`3 deg`, `5 rad`).
+2. To type in an angle enter a number followed by an angle unit (`3 deg`, `5 rad`).
 3. Angles support all basic operators and trigonometric functions